ngrok/ngrok-docs/docs/integrations/airship/webhooks.md

 1. Access [Airship](https://www.airship.com) and click **1st Flight** on the top left corner of the page or the **1st Flight** tile.

-1. On the **1st Flight** project page, click **Connect with the 1st Flight App** on the top of the page.
+1. On the **1st Flight** project page, click **Connect with the 1st Flight App** at the top of the page.

 1. Enter your email address and click **Get magic link**.
 Airship sends you an email containing a link to download the **1st Flight** app.

-1. Open the email on your mobile phone, click the link to install the app and execute the app after the installation fininshes.
+1. Open the email on your mobile phone, click the link to install the app, and run the app after the installation finishes.

     Confirm your localhost app receives event notifications and logs both headers and body in the terminal.